MEDEA'S TV TROPES

 Face Death with Dignity: Her body was zombifying after absorbing a huge amount of enemy lives into her necklace, in order to give her troops a second wind during the Atlantic War.
 She was fine with the arrangement as long as her allies were protected.
 On the other hand, Laurel was not about to let her champion die so easily.

 Terror Hero: Best exemplified in the arc of The V7D vs Valentino StraffordMedea's complete aura takes a terrifying turn as she is abruptly targeted by assassins hired by the crime lord Valentino, while aboard a plane.
 The suddenness of the attack sends shockwaves through the story, as while Medea has been implacable so far, she was shot dead almost instantly, not even realizing what had happened.
-However, what truly sends shivers down the spine is the revelation that Medea, against all odds, survives the initial assault.
-When we encounter her assailants once more, they lie lifeless on the ground, their bodies gruesomely mutilated.
-Meanwhile, Medea stands tall among the carnage, untouched and seemingly unaffected.
+But the real chill comes when we realize that, against all odds, Medea survives this initial onslaught.
+When we next encounter her assailants, they’re sprawled on the floor, their bodies gruesomely mutilated.
+It’s a horrific scene that paints a grim picture of the violence Medea has unleashed.
+Despite the carnage around her, Medea stands tall and seemingly unaffected, her posture unshaken by the chaos she’s just survived.
 Her clothes are stained with blood, but it's not her own.
 The air grows heavy with an eerie sense of dread, as if we've stepped into a horror film come to life.
 The camera pans out to reveal a security camera capturing the scene, and just before it shuts down, Medea's face contorts into a psychotic smirk that sends shivers down the spine.
 Seems the V7D hasn't tamed Medea as much as they thought...

 • Just picture the sheer horror that would have been unleashed if Medea had acquired her angelic form before her change through character growth.
 Seraphim would have been consumed by unfathomable darkness, a distorted reflection of Medea's corrupted soul.
 Norrington's Desire narrowly dodged a nightmarish bullet, all thanks to the intervention of Nicoletta and the V7D, and the positive influence they had on Medea.